Last Updated on February 25, 2021 by Jim Ferri

 But first start your tour at Helsinki Cathedral, the white, neoclassical building that’s become a symbol of the city.
 Climb its steps and you’ll be rewarded with a beautiful view of the area and the city beyond.

-Walk down them and through the historic 18th-century quarter to Market Square, the hub of the city’s waterfront.
+Walk down those steps and through the historic 18th-century quarter to Market Square, the hub of the city’s waterfront.

-The square is often filled with stands selling handcrafts and food, and is a great place for an inexpensive lunch.
+Market Square is often filled with stands selling handcrafts and food, and is a great place for an inexpensive lunch.
 There I had a tasty meal of reindeer meatballs, small potatoes with garlic sauce, and a beer for €11.
+A great deal with a great view of the picture-perfect harbor.

 From the market turn west and walk up the Esplanade, Helsinki’s beautiful boulevard.
 It’s lined with park benches amid beautiful plantings of zinnias and roses.
-It’s one of the very pleasant things to do in Helsink , especially on a summer afternoon when people fill the outdoor cafés along the street.
-I stroll along it every time I visit the city.
+It’s one of the very pleasant things to do in Helsinki, especially on a summer afternoon when people fill the outdoor cafés along the street.
+I take a stroll along it every time I visit the city.

 From here you’re not far from Helsinki’s Central Station, an architectural masterpiece designed by legendary Finnish architect Eliel Saarinen.
 It’s a beautiful building, especially inside, although it’s most famous for the striking statutes on its exterior.
 Its café, Eliel, has good Finnish food and sandwiches, and also serves breakfast.
 It’s clean, spacious and a great place to stop.